Spain's Colonial agrees to 1 billion euro refinancing plan

-MADRID, April 8 Spanish property company Colonial said on Tuesday it had reached an agreement to refinance debt worth 1.04 billion euros ($1.43 billion) as part of a plan to rescue the company hit by the 2008 property market crash.
+MADRID Spanish property company Colonial (COL.MC) said on Tuesday it had reached an agreement to refinance debt worth 1.04 billion euros ($1.43 billion) as part of a plan to rescue the company hit by the 2008 property market crash.

 The company announced the deal following a special shareholders' meeting in Barcelona at which they also approved a capital hike of as much as 266 million euros.